mountaineerbr/shellChatGPT/man/README.md

 It heeds `options -ccm`.

 **-w**, **--transcribe** \[*AUD*\] \[*LANG*\] \[*PROMPT*\]
-Transcribe audio file into text.
+Transcribe audio file speech into text.
 LANG is optional.
-A prompt that matches the audio language is optional.
-Audio will be transcribed or translated to the target LANG.
+A prompt that matches the speech language is optional.
+Speech will be transcribed or translated to the target LANG.

 Set twice to phrase or thrice for word-level timestamps (-www).

 With `options -vv`, stop voice recorder on silence auto detection.

 **-W**, **--translate** \[*AUD*\] \[*PROMPT-EN*\]
-Translate audio file into English text.
+Translate audio file speech into English text.

 Set twice to phrase or thrice for word-level timestamps (-WWW).